Project

 Actions #2

-Updated by daftaupe over 1 year ago
+Updated by daftaupe almost 3 years ago

 Could it be linked to the fact that one can choose to use either i440FX or Q35 as the chipset for KVM ?